 U.S. Assistance to Saint Lucia

 St. Lucia is an active participant in the Caribbean Basin Security Initiative, a partnership between the United States and the countries of the Caribbean dedicated to increasing citizen security throughout the region.
-The Peace Corps, whose Eastern Caribbean regional headquarters is located in Saint Lucia, has 22 volunteers in Saint Lucia, working primarily in business development, education, and health.
+The Peace Corps, whose Eastern Caribbean regional headquarters is located in Saint Lucia, has volunteers in Saint Lucia working in education.
 In addition, Saint Lucia benefits from U.S. military exercises and humanitarian civic action construction projects.

 Bilateral Economic Relations